Some of the most beautiful work of this craftsman, and many others, are in this book “Liège Gunmakers through their Work. 1800 - 1950”.

 For more detail see: LIEGE GUNMAKERS

-I numbered 15 gun manufacturers with the name BERNARD, in Liege, at the 19th century.
+I count 15 arms manufacturers carrying the patronym of Bernard, in Liege, at the 19th century.

-The study the 19th century Liege gun industry is not an exact science since its traces are reaching us in dispersed order and have not been the subject of any serious publication at the 20th century.
+The study of arms manufacture of Liège of the 19th century does not have anything an exact science because the traces which reach us in dispersed order and were the subject of no serious publication at the 20th century.

 Back to "IDENTIFIED CRAFTSMEN